frou/yt2pod/README.md

 🚨 The `yt2pod` binary calls out to the [youtube-dl][ytdl] command at runtime.
 You should make sure you have `youtube-dl` installed (it is available in all good package managers).

-# Running manually using systemd

-@evertonstz has written [instructions](https://github.com/frou/yt2pod/wiki/systemd) on how to run yt2pod as a systemd service.
+# Setting up as a Linux service

+If you don't want to run using Docker, then you will probably want to set up yt2pod as a service in your Linux distribution of choice.

+See hints regarding [systemd](https://github.com/frou/yt2pod/wiki/systemd) and [OpenRC](https://github.com/frou/yt2pod/wiki/OpenRC).

 ---